When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The Elite Hybrid’s comfort system begins with a top layer of copper-infused memory foam that adapts to the body to relieve pressure points.
 The copper infusion in this layer is engineered to conduct heat away from the body and dissipate it.
 Next is a polyfoam transitional layer with five zones meant to reduce sagging in the shoulders and midsection, while cradling the legs.
 This layer is aerated with small perforations to increase airflow.

 Pocketed coils make up the support core, which created pushback for the hips and shoulders to prevent excessive sinkage during our tests.
 The coils rest on a polyfoam base layer to prevent shifting.
-A Celliant and polyester cover encases the mattress, and it’s infused with phase change material for enhanced cooling.
+The Celliant and polyester cover is infused with phase change material for enhanced cooling.

 Trial, Shipping, and Warranty

-Bear ships free to the contiguous U.S. and offers a 365-night sleep trial, which is one of the longest in the industry.
+Bear ships free to the contiguous U.S. and offers a 365-night sleep trial.
 You can return a mattress for a full refund anytime after the 30-night break-in period.
-If you decide to keep the Bear Elite Hybrid, it is backed by a generous lifetime warranty.
+If you decide to keep the Bear Elite Hybrid, it’s backed by a generous lifetime warranty.

 Best Mattress for Combination Sleepers